CrowdStrike/ansible_collection_falcon/README.md

 ## :warning: Deprecation Notice :warning:

 As of September 14, 2023, we are excited to announce the release of Version 4 of the Falcon Ansible Collection.
-With this new version, we are officially deprecating Version 3.
+In tandem with this release, Version 3 will be moved to its own dedicated branch [v3](https://github.com/CrowdStrike/ansible_collection_falcon/tree/v3) as it is officially deprecated.

 ### What Does This Mean?